 Lion’s Head and Signal Hill

-Coming back down from the Table Mountain, we also visited Lion’s Head and Signal Hill, right on the west side of the Table Mountain.
+Coming back down from Table Mountain, we also visited Lion’s Head and Signal Hill, right on the west side of the Table Mountain.
 These mountains are very close to the city center and they are part of the city’s dramatic backdrop.
 There, we enjoyed an intimate sunset at the Atlantic Ocean, while watching the adventurous ones went for tandem paragliding.

 Giant Yellow Frames